Associate | Established: 2002 | Associate since 2003

 The Law on State Property of 2009 and the Law on Financing of Local Self-Government of 2010 prescribe accounting standards for the public sector in Montenegro, with the Ministry of Finance responsible for their adoption.
 The Rulebook on the Method of Making and Submitting of Financial Statements of the Budget, State Funds and Units of Local Self-Government of 2010 prescribes the application of accounting standards that use a modified cash-basis of accounting.

 In November 2019, the Government of Montenegro adopted the Law on Accounting in Public Sector.
 The Law, came into effect in 2022, introduces accrual accounting with national standards that reference IPSAS.
-The transition to accrual-basis standards is expected to begin in 2024.
-IAAM notes that a few ministries have begun using accrual-accounting, but overall the public sector has to build more capacity to apply such standards.
+The transition to accrual-basis standards is expected to begin in 2027.
+IAAM notes that a few ministries have begun using accrual-accounting, but overall, the public sector has to build more capacity to apply such standards.

-IAAM indicates that public sector activities fall within the scope of the MoF, and the area is not among its priority focuses.
+IAAM indicates that it is trying to become more involved in supporting a program for public sector accountants but this all is within the scope of the MoF.
 The MoF is the only authorized trainer for public sector accountants, and it has started a training program and has plans to translate IPSAS 33.
 IAAM has consultants that support public sector subjects and awareness raising but IAAM is only authorized to provide training on private sector accounting.
 Therefore, IAAM sees its role around public sector accounting as that of promoting full adoption of IPSAS to the government and supporting public institutions, when possible, in educating public sector accounting professionals.

 In 2016, IAAM signed a memorandum of cooperation with the Montenegro State Audit Institution.
 As part of the Memorandum IAAM holds seminars for public sector employees tailored for state auditors, including on specific IPSAS standards and basics of accrual accounting.

-IAAM indicates it is using its best endeavors to support to public sector professionals through cooperation with the State Audit Institution.
-IAAM may consider other opportunities presented by the transition to accrual accounting – such as sharing IFAC resources with the MoF like Illustrative Example: Designing Learning Outcomes for Curricula That Meet Public Sector Accountancy; Implementation Guidance: Illustrative Learning Outcomes for The Public Sector Accountancy Curricula; Train the Trainer: Introduction to IPSAS; and Pathways to Accrualand continue to engage with the MoF regarding IAAM’s ability to offer technical training, education, and qualification.
+IAAM indicates it is using its best endeavors to support to public sector professionals.
+IAAM may consider other opportunities presented by the transition to accrual accounting – such as sharing IFAC resources with the MoF like Illustrative Example: Designing Learning Outcomes for Curricula That Meet Public Sector Accountancy; Implementation Guidance: Illustrative Learning Outcomes for The Public Sector Accountancy Curricula; Train the Trainer: Introduction to IPSAS; and Pathways to Accrual — and continue to engage with the MoF regarding IAAM’s ability to offer technical training, education, and qualification.

 Current Status: Review & Improve